top of page

 Founded in 2011 by Sophie Hayes, a British woman trafficked into sexual exploitation overseas, Sophie Hayes Foundation’s work has always been centred around sustainable freedom.
 Sustainable freedom means freedom from exploitation, slavery, and trafficking; and freedom to look to the future with renewed confidence, rebuilt skills, and a sense of purpose for survivors.

-An estimated 50 MILLION people are in modern slavery across the world.
+people are estimated to be in modern slavery across the world.

 Modern slavery and human trafficking resources: